tpemartin/113-1-data-visualization/Lecture-notes/04-print-out-setting.md

   4. **Divide task**: Divide your task into smaller tasks.
   5. **Evaluate quality**: Evaluate the quality of the code provided by the AI assistant.

+## Example Dataset

+[GDP growth](https://docs.google.com/spreadsheets/d/1-jX-3EK_yspYDgPIy5vwnRKHntw9-dQIpFVhLc5JcXc/edit?gid=892490556#gid=892490556) dataset comes from World Bank [Data Bank](https://databank.worldbank.org/home.aspx).

+Our task is to visualize the GDP growth rates of each country from year 2000 to 2015, and save the graph as a PNG file properly.

+Suppose you import the data set as `gdpGrowth`.
+Consider the following prompt:

 ```diff
 - In the global environment `gdpGrowth` data frame has the following structure: